jakechv/oculus/README.md

 This responsive grid theme provides a beautiful layout to showcase your photograghy and manage your gallery with ease.

+# DEPRECATED

+This was a previous attempt at a simple solution to a more complex problem.
+Completely static sites, in my opinion, are /not/ the correct approach to hosting and interacting with media that isn't solely text and images.

 ## Distinguishing Features

 - Easy photo management